hackett123/my_site/README.md

 ## Description

-This is a personal site that I've created for myself using the **Django** framework in **Python** with the **Bulma** CSS framework to make it like nice.
+This is a personal site that I've created for myself using the **Django** framework in **Python** with the **Bulma** CSS framework to make it look nice.
 I've published all my code and online for others who are interested in some web dev!
-Feel free to reach out for documentation on any of the frameworks used, but their documentation is widely available here : [Django] (<https://www.djangoproject.com>), [Bulma] (<https://bulma.io>)
+Feel free to reach out for documentation on any of the frameworks used, but their documentation is widely available here : [Django](<https://www.djangoproject.com>), [Bulma](<https://bulma.io>)

 ## Routes